Canada’s railway workers’ strike, if not resolved quickly, would have a significant effect on its largest trading partner, the United States.

 The AAPC represents U.S. automakers Ford, General Motors, and Stellantis on policy issues.

-If it continues, the rail strike will also have an especially harsh impact on industries like chemicals, refineries, timber, construction, coal, grain, and fertilizer, which rely on rail transport for large, long-distance shipments.
-Due to the size of shipments, moving products by truck is not a viable option for many of these industries, and some may be forced to shut down until transportation resumes.
+If it continues, the rail strike will also have an especially harsh effect on industries such as chemicals, refineries, timber, construction, coal, grain, and fertilizer, which rely on rail transport for large, long-distance shipments.
+Because of the size of shipments, moving products by truck is not a viable option for many of these industries, and some may be forced to shut down until transportation resumes.

 Chlorine is one product that will be affected.
 It is used to treat drinking water, and water treatment plants typically have less than two weeks’ supply of chlorine, making them dependent on continuous shipments to keep operations going.

 Leading up to the strike, Canadian railroads stopped accepting new shipments of hazardous materials to prevent them from being stranded on the tracks.
-Shipments of perishable goods had been temporarily halted, as well.
+Shipments of perishable goods had also been temporarily halted.
 In addition, many consumer goods are transported by rail directly to the United States once they are unloaded from massive cargo ships at Canada’s ports.

 Companies likely to be affected include the big three U.S. carmakers, Dow Chemical, Walmart, Target, Nike, Procter & Gamble, and home construction companies.
 In addition, companies that rely on shipments by truck could see rates increase with greater demand for trucking services.